PennyTrain/dunder-mifflin/README.md

 ### Future Enhancements
 ---
-* In the future, I would love to add a working leaderboard.
 * In the future, I would add more questions for players so that there were atleast 50+.
 * In the future, I would like to include select question themes, perhaps have questions all about Micheal, Pam or Dwight!